Configuration

 With this information and analysis of the decryption function, it was possible to build a configuration extractor to parse and report details from these configurations during dynamic analysis of the samples.
 In Hatching Triage, we have implemented a system that enables taking process memory dumps when particular conditions are met during an analysis.
 Using this, we can obtain the unpacked executable and run processing on it to include the information in the analysis report and enable easy identification of particular campaigns or actors.

-The Sodin extractor is not available on Triage yet while testing and improvements to the memory dumping methodology are implemented, but keep an eye on our Twitter account for updates when that is released.
+The Sodin extractor is not available on Triage yet while testing and improvements to the memory dumping methodology are implemented, but keep an eye on our

 File Encryption